 Anita Blake is the story of a vampire hunting necromancer who utilizes her many skills for two purposes.
-The first of these is her day job solving crimes involving supernatural beings for various police The organizations. second is probably the real reason behind Hamilton's massive success of the series: Anita has very graphic sexual relations with Vampires, Werewolves, Werepanthers, humans and Richard fixing the problem at hand only to create a bigger and more dangerous situation in turn.
-Even with the cliché of the shortsighted and overpowered hero, the series is unmatched in its mass scale combat and unique interpretation of a world of magic.
+The first of these is her day job solving crimes involving supernatural beings for various police organizations.
+The second is probably the real reason behind Hamilton's massive success of the series: Anita has very graphic sexual relations with Vampires, Werewolves, Werepanthers, humans and much more.
+In many ways the sex and relationships that Anita takes part in are as central to the unfolding story and developing characters as the action and suspense are.
+Each of the many novels is a treasure hunt, where the reward is the unfolding evolution of Anita, and her satisfying sexual exploits (or so women who have read the books say).